sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 expect(mapTips([{tags: ['baking']}, {tags: ['tacos', 'potatoes']}], [], ['tacos', 'potatoes'])).toEqual([{tags: ['tacos', 'potatoes']}])
 -->

-I wrote this code myself, but now it’s taken me a long time to understand what’s going on.
-We get a list of tips, and we keep only ones that are suitable for the current recipe: it has the ingredient matching any of the `ingredients`, or it has tags matching all the `tags`.
+I wrote this code myself, but now it takes me a long time to understand what’s going on.
+We get a list of tips, and we keep only those that are suitable for the current recipe: it has the ingredient matching any of the `ingredients` or it has tags matching all the `tags`.

 Let’s try to make it clearer: